 Regarding vitamin C, she refers to several studies during which vitamin C was adminstered to ICU patients and resulted in decreased duration of respiratory failure and the time spent on the ventilator by 18.2%, improved endothelial function, lowered blood pressure, increased contractility of the heart, decreased irregular heart rhythms, decreased blood sugar levels in type 2 diabetics, decreased bronchoconstriction, and shortened the duration and frequency of a cold.

-Dr. Clifton recommends people supplement with 6000 mg of vitamin C daily as well as 2000 mg of vitamin D and 25 mg of selenium.
+Dr. Mary Clifton recommends people supplement with 6000 mg of vitamin C daily as well as 2000 mg of vitamin D and 25 mg of selenium.

 Vitamin C supplementation, she says, also decreased the need for blood-pressure supporting medications like dobutamine and vasopressin, decreased fluid requirements in critically ill patients and decreased the time spent on the ventilator for patients in respiratory failure.